cyphar/cyphar.com/doc/published/umoci-new-oci-image-tool.md

    umoci [global options] command [command options] [arguments...]

 VERSION:
-   0.0.0-rc1~git2f61f493fd7ca16690e2080975887de049b8e7ae
+   0.0.0~rc2

 AUTHOR(S):
    Aleksa Sarai <asarai@suse.com>

 COMMANDS:
+     help, h  Shows a list of commands or help for one command

+   image:
-     config   modifies the image configuration of an OCI image unpack   unpacks a reference into an OCI runtime bundle repack   repacks an OCI runtime bundle into a reference gc       garbage-collects an OCI image's blobs
+     config      modifies the image configuration of an OCI image unpack      unpacks a reference into an OCI runtime bundle repack      repacks an OCI runtime bundle into a reference new         creates a blank tagged OCI image tag         creates a new tag in an OCI image remove, rm  removes a tag from an OCI image stat        displays status information of an image manifest

-     create   creates an OCI image and/or base manifest tag      manipulate the references in an OCI image help, h  Shows a list of commands or help for one command
+   layout:
+     gc        garbage-collects an OCI image's blobs
+     init      create a new OCI layout
+     list, ls  lists the set of tags in an OCI image

 GLOBAL OPTIONS:
    --debug        set log level to debug